Bassel1000/Simple-Calculator/README.md

 Getting Started
 To run the calculator, you'll need to have Python and the Tkinter library installed on your computer.
 You can download Python from the official website (https://www.python.org/downloads/) and install Tkinter using pip: ```pip install tkinter```
 # How to Use
-1.Enter the first number in the "Enter first number" input field. <br>
+1. Enter the first number in the "Enter first number" input field. <br>
-2.Enter the second number in the "Enter second number" input field. <br>
+2. Enter the second number in the "Enter second number" input field. <br>
-3.Choose the operation you want to perform by clicking on one of the radio buttons. <br>
+3. Choose the operation you want to perform by clicking on one of the radio buttons. <br>
-4.Click the "Calculate" button to perform the operation and display the result in the "Result" label. <br>
+4. Click the "Calculate" button to perform the operation and display the result in the "Result" label. <br>
-5.To view the history of calculations, click the "History" button. <br>
+5. To view the history of calculations, click the "History" button. <br>
-6.To delete the last digit of the currently focused input field, click the "Delete" button. <br>
+6. To delete the last digit of the currently focused input field, click the "Delete" button. <br>
 # Code Explanation
 The code is divided into several functions: